 Serial Data Input (SDI)

-The serial data input (SDI) is used to select the input channel, rejection frequency, speed multiplier, gain, and to access the integrated temperature sensor.
-Data is shifted into the device during the data output/input state on the rising edge of SCK while $\overline{\text{CS}}$ is low.
+The serial data input (SDI) is used to select the input channel.
+Data is shifted into the device during the data output/input state on the rising edge of SCK while $\overline{CS}$ is low.

 OUTPUT DATA FORMAT